 Connect to HDInsight cluster

 Figure 1 shows how to establish a connection to a running HDInsight Spark cluster via KNIME Analytics Platform.
-The Microsoft Authentication node and Azure Blob Storage Connector node are used to create a connection to Azure Blob storage.
-For more details, please check out the Azure Blob Storage section of this guide.
+The Microsoft Authentication node provides authentication to access Azure services.
+The Azure Blob Storage Connector node is used to create a connection to Azure Blob storage.
+For more details, please check out the Azure Storage section of this guide.

 Spark version.
 Please make sure the Spark version is equivalent to the Spark version on the cluster.